chuynh18/mysql-storefront/src/tableMaker_README.md

 1. Lastly, send the MySQL response object to tableMaker.

-1. Overall, it'll look something like this <pre>import { sendTitles } from "./tableMaker";
+1. Overall, it'll look something like this...

+<pre>import { sendTitles } from "./tableMaker";
 import { makeTable } from "./tableMaker";</pre>

 <pre>// Other code you might have, such as actually connecting to your database</pre>